Through The Fibro Fog

 Some notes on a few of them:

 • Ground turkey - you can either use ready-done ground turkey or this tutorial on grinding your own meat is very helpful.
-My UK readers will likely find it easier to get turkey mince from the store.
+My UK readers will likely find it easier to get turkey mince from the store, if it works for them.

 • Paprika - I use sweet paprika, but you can also use 'regular' paprika if it works for you.
 If using the latter you may wish to reduce the quantity a little.